raganwald/braythwayt.com/_posts/2015-07-11-so-long-reddit.md

 > "Hate is an unpleasant side-effect of hosting unfettered free speech in exactly the same way that cancer is an unpleasant side-effect of selling cigarettes."

 The internet has free speech: You host your own web site, or your own forums.
+And racists already have lots of their own web sites where they can freely speak their opinions, organize politically, solicit donations, and so forth.
+It is not like Reddit is the only thing separating the world from a monoculture around respect for human beings.
+No, Reddit's choice is just that: a choice freely made.
 Choosing to run a business that hosts certain types of speech has nothing to do with making sure people have a right to speak freely: It's inviting them to speak on your dime, and choosing to make money from their speech and their audience.

 So Reddit has made its choice, and now I must make mine.